-MPD CURRENT STATUS: MPD's daily operations have a focus on community policing and engagement at every level.
+UPDATE: MPD's daily operations have a focus on community policing and engagement at every level.
 Officers are regularly assigned to appear at or participate in community events, and officers are encouraged to initiate community engagement as a regular part of their duties.
-Community partnership is one of the core values of the Department and officers are trained in pre-service and in-services.
+MPD officers regularly engage in foot and bike patrol to increase citizen engagement.
+Community partnership is one of the core values of the Department and officers are trained in pre-service and inservices.